 Center on Inclusive Software for Learning (CISL)

-CAST, along with partners from SRI International and the Inclusive Design Research Centre, will be exploring and creating tools to ensure that K-12 students with disabilities get engaging, high-quality accessible digital learning materials, especially open education resources (OERs).
+CAST, along with partners from SRI International and the Inclusive Design Research Centre, are exploring and creating tools to ensure that K-12 students with disabilities get engaging, high-quality accessible digital learning materials, especially open education resources (OERs).
 The products and resources developed by CISL will enable teachers to customize instruction for the diverse needs of students with disabilities.

 - Determine a core set of features and supports to address inherent access and learning barriers present in most digital and open learning materials